George Michael Funeral Postponed For March, Former Music Producer Speaks Out

 On Monday, Feb.
 13, it has been reported that George Michael’s funeral has been postponed three months from his untimely death on Christmas Day, as coroners are still investigating the cause of his death.
 An inside source told The Metro that the postponement has placed an “intolerable” strain on the singer’s family, especially his grieving father after police said that the body would not be released for weeks.

-Vasilis Panayi, a Greek radio host gave the details to the Daily Mirror as to why Michael’s funeral has been postponed until March, reports Express.
+Vasilis Panayi, a Greek radio host, gave the details to the Daily Mirror as to why Michael’s funeral has been postponed until March, reports Express.

 “It’s very hard for all of them, quite intolerable.
 It’s a shock and terrible for his father.
 He was looking forward to a happy old age and now all he has is grief.
 He wants to hold the funeral but so far the police are refusing to release the body and are looking for further clues.”